Skip to content

 Walkthrough

 A new test module was introduced to the dotrain_add_order_lsp.rs file under a conditional compilation flag.
-This module defines a multiline Rainlang document as a constant, provides a helper function to create a test TextDocumentItem, and adds an asynchronous test function to verify the problems method of the DotrainAddOrderLsp struct.
-The test asserts that the method correctly identifies various syntax and semantic issues in the sample document.
-The test is configured to run only in non-WASM environments.
+This module defines a multiline Rainlang document as a constant, provides a helper function to create a test TextDocumentItem, and adds two asynchronous test functions to verify the problems method of the DotrainAddOrderLsp struct.
+The tests assert that the method correctly identifies various syntax and semantic issues in the sample document and confirms no problems for a minimal valid input.
+The tests are configured to run only in non-WASM environments.

 Changes